o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-type-adding.md

 If your asset requires processing, compiling, or optimizing at run time, you can do one of the following:
 + Create a [BuilderSDK builder](/docs/user-guide/tutorials/assets/custom-builder.md) to transform your source asset into its compiled form.
-+ If your asset is extracted from a scene file like FBX and you want to integrate with its corresponding pipeline, create a scene pipeline plug\-in.
++ If your asset is extracted from a scene file like FBX and you want to integrate with its corresponding pipeline, create a scene pipeline plug-in.

 #### Copying Versus Creating a Builder